AnshBhatti/Algorithms-and-Programming-Paradigms/README.md

 TSP.cpp
 - Implements nearest neighbor algorithm on a graph to solve the Traveling Salesman Problem (create a minimum-cost Hamiltonian graph)

+DFS.cpp
+- Shows an example of the Depth First Search algorithm for graph traversal

+BFS.cpp
+- Shows an example of the Breadth First Search algorithm for graph traversal and SSSP on unweighted graphs